polca/premise/docs/cdr_allocation_study_design.md

 Recommended accounting mode for the paper:

-- Keep gross greenhouse gas biosphere emissions in the product system.
+- Record gross greenhouse gas biosphere emissions before compensation.
+- Reduce covered positive greenhouse gas biosphere exchanges by the regional CDR allocation share.
-- Add a same-region input from `market for carbon dioxide removal`.
+- Add a same-region input from `market for carbon dioxide removal` sized from the original gross greenhouse gas CO2e value.
 - For datasets mapped to the global IAM region, including ecoinvent `GLO` and `RoW`, use the `World` CDR allocation share and global CDR market.
 - Size the CDR input in kg CO2 removed, using the CO2-equivalent value of the residual greenhouse gas emissions.
-- Report both gross climate footprint and net climate footprint after CDR.
+- Report both the recorded gross climate footprint and the net climate footprint after emission reduction and CDR input.
 - Avoid double counting CDR co-products: when CDR allocation is enabled, co-product datasets such as BECCS electricity and fuel production with CCS should not also carry their own atmospheric CO2 uptake credit or separate CO2